 Interior Define Sets New Standards for Online and In-store Furniture Visualization

-Support Omnichannel Strategy With Endless Aisle
+Support Omnichannel Strategy With an Endless Aisle

 Many brands and retailers offer broad product assortment but only carry a few variations in-store due to the limited physical space.
 That can be a real pain point because of customers’ high expectations for a seamless experience across channels.
 Being aware of this, retailers are harnessing the benefits of advanced technologies to bridge the gap between bricks and clicks.
-One of these concepts is the endless aisle that lets retailers display a wide range of SKU variations thus meeting customers’ needs at the moment when they are ready to buy.
+One of these concepts is the endless aisle that lets retailers display a wide range of SKU variations, thus meeting customers’ needs at the moment when they are ready to buy.

 Companies with strong omnichannel customer engagement retain an average of 89% of their customers, compared to only 33% for companies with weak omnichannel customer engagement.
-The connection between omnichannel experiences and loyalty is obvious, which is why omnichannel is the ultimate battlefield in today’s world.
+The connection between omnichannel experiences and loyalty is obvious, which is why omnichannel is the ultimate battlefield in today’s retail world.

 Ready to move ahead of the wave?
-The Cylindo Platform solves furniture visualization pain points and empowers brands and retailers to show unlimited product variations both online and in-store.
+The Cylindo Platform solves furniture visualization pain points and empowers brands and retailers to show unlimited product variations, both online and in-store.
 Want to learn more?